uoy-research/rdkit-sqlite/README.md

 ### Docker

-Running the image starts an interactive SQLite session with the library pre-loaded.
+The demo Docker image starts an interactive SQLite session with the library pre-loaded.

-`$ docker run -it 'rdkitsqlite'`
+`$ docker run -it 'ghcr.io/uoy-research/rdkit-sqlite-demo:main'`

 Within in the SQLite session, the following code creates a dummy table with a single molecule and performs a substructure match on it: